shred/identify/README.md

 * Tries to give at least a hint if the board name is not known yet
 * Fully FPGA, DraCo, and PowerPC compatible
 * Supports PowerUp and WarpOS
-* The library is fully localized (catalogs included: Deutsch)
+* The library is fully localized (catalogs included: Deutsch, Italiano)
 * Use the features in ARexx, with the included rexxidentify.library
 * English and German documentation
 * LGPLv3 licensed, open source